Short Answer

 Tiers that require a donor drive (PCB/NAND swap) carry an additional donor cost.
 A donor drive is a matching SSD used for its circuit board.
 Typical donor cost: $40–$100 for common models, $150–$300 for discontinued or rare controllers.

-See our full SSD data recovery page for the complete pricing table with all five tiers.
+The flagship SSD data recovery page has the complete five-tier pricing table.
 Call (512) 212-9111 for a free evaluation.

 Frequently Asked Questions